Aerospace industry in the United Kingdom: 1918 -1924

 On 2 January 1918 the Air Ministry was founded and on 1 April 1918 the Royal Air Force was established, independent of the Army and Royal Navy.
 Both organisations were to fashion the nature of the aviation industry in the UK.

 The first task for the government at the end of the war was to dispose of their stocks of aircraft and to deal with those on order.
 The Ministry of Munitions set up a Disposal Board and sold the entire surplus stock to a private company, Aircraft Disposals Company, with Frederick Handley Page as one of the key personnel.

 As soon as the war was finished and the government demand for aircraft ceased some of the remaining aircraft companies tried to diversify into other activities but with limited success or simply closed down.
 For instance, Airco looked at car manufacture and was bought by the Daimler Company parent company Birmingham Small Arms whilst Martinsyde and Sopwith briefly tried motor cycles.
 By 1920 the British aerospace industry consisted of 28 aeroplane constructors and a dozen aero engine designers.
 However, much of their work was of a trivial nature and engine orders were so low that Rolls-Royce nearly left the aviation sector.

 The aviation industry was left with the core of pre-war producers and a few companies whose interest in aviation had been aroused.
-This latter category included companies such as the Norwich engineering firm Boulton & Paul, Westland Aircraft, the wartime offshoot of engine manufacturers Petters Ltd and Gloucestershire, later, Gloster Aircraft Company formed from Cheltenham-based luxury liner outfitters H. H. Martyn.
+This latter category included companies such as the Norwich engineering firm Boulton & Paul, Westland Aircraft, the wartime offshoot of engine manufacturers Petters Ltd and Gloucestershire, later, Gloster Aircraft Company formed from Cheltenham-based luxury liner outfitters H.H.
+Martyn & Co..

-Nonetheless there was still determination to stay particularly from the enthusiastic pioneers such de Havilland and Sopwith.
+Nonetheless, there was still determination to stay particularly from the enthusiastic pioneers such de Havilland and Sopwith.
 As soon as Airco and Sopwith Aviation Company were declared bankrupt,(due to the Treasury demanding payment for excess profits) within months Tommy Sopwith and Geoffrey de Havilland both established new companies, H.G.
 Hawker Engineering later Hawker Aircraft and De Havilland Aircraft Company.